JorosTheModderPH/Psyche-Engine-Lua-Pack/.github/ISSUE_TEMPLATE/request-that-it-be-removed.md

 ---

-If you made a lua that you don't want to add to my lua pack, then create this issue and send a proof to remove your lua here.
+If you made a script that you don't want to add to my lua pack, then create this issue and send a proof to remove your lua here.
+--Remove this before you say something.